Immigration and Student Visas

 • Firstly, you must have successfully completed a degree at undergraduate level or above at the time you come to apply.
 The University will be required to notify the Home Office when a student has successfully completed their programme of study.
 Please note that successful completion of your degree is not when your classes have finished and you have submitted your final piece of work, or when you graduate, but when the University releases your final results following the assessment boards.

 • You must also have a valid Tier 4 or Student visa at the time of application.
-If your Tier 4 or Student visa will expire before 1st July 2021, you will not be eligible to apply for the Graduate Route.

 • You can only apply for the Graduate Route from inside the UK.

-• You must also have your most recent Confirmation of Acceptance of Studies (CAS).
+• You must also have your most recent Confirmation of Acceptance of Studies (CAS)

 • If your tuition fees and living costs have been paid by a government and/or an international scholarship agency within the 12-month period before you apply, you must provide a letter showing your Official Financial Sponsor's consent to your application under the Graduate route.